jburnford/HGISlab_USASK/RCCWorkshop1.md

-**Your computer should not be ready to run the code I linked to above.**
+**Your computer should now be ready to run the code I linked to above.**